eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Configure automated tests to execute reliably and efficiently in CI/CD environments.
 	- Track and communicate test results in a timely, effective, and automated manner.
 	- Experience using test automation tools like Capybara, Watir, Selenium
++ Experience with a variety of data sources.
+Our data includes Salesforce, Zuora, Zendesk, Marketo, NetSuite, Snowplow and many others (see the [data team page](https://about.gitlab.com/handbook/business-ops/data-team/#-extract-and-load))